simon-frankau/teensy_simm/README.md

 ## Results

-The little test that I've written right now writes 4KB of data waits 2^n ms for n up to 15, and then reads the data back, writing both 0xF and 0x0 (we only manage a nibble of data, remember?).
-The aim is to see the decay creeping in, given there's no refresh.

-At room temperature, I'mseeing no decay, even when waiting 16s between write and read.
-DRAM discharge is clearly much less of a thing than I thought!

-However, when I wave the hair-dryer at the DRAM, I can see visible decay, with 0s turning to 1s, at the multi-second time horizon.
-So, it's clearly very temperature-correlated.
-I'd like to gather more data, but I'm going to need a stable temperature-controlled environment first.
+I've written software to run a test cycle over 4KB of data (6 address lines, multiplexed to give a 12-bit address), with 8 address lines.
+The cycle writes data, waits *n* milliseconds, and reads it back.
+I've observed that only 0s decay to 1s (presumably 0s are stored as a charge in the DRAM cells), so I only write 0s and read back the contents.
+I do this for *n = sqrt(2)^i* ms delays, which is like *2^i* ms delays, only with extra intermediate steps.

+As I've noticed decay rate depends on temperature (I was seeing no noticeable decay at room temperature, but it really picked up when I applied a hairdryer), I've run a bunch of test cycles at the temperatures of 20, 25, 30, 35 and 40 degrees Celsius, using a thermostat intended for reptiles.
+The raw output is in the "results" directory, one file per temperature.

 ### Future work

-Get a temperature-controlled environment, and collect data.
+ * Analyse the collected data
+ * Consider collecting data over a wider temperature range
-Demonstrate that refreshing the DRAM makes decay go away.
+ * Demonstrate that refreshing the DRAM makes decay go away.

 ## Simplified changelog